Interpreting the Weight Space of Customized Diffusion Models

 To test our hypothesis, we fine-tune over {60,000} personalized models on individual identities to obtain points that lie on a manifold of customized diffusion model weights.
 To reduce the dimensionality of each data point, we use low-rank approximation (LoRA)~\cite{lora} during fine-tuning and further apply Principal Components Analysis (PCA) to the set of data points.
 This forms our final space: \textit{weights2weights} (\textit{w2w}).
-Unlike GANs, which model the pixel space of images, we model the {\em weight space} of these personalized models.
+Unlike traditional generative models like GANs, which model the pixel space of images, we model the {\em weight space} of these personalized models.
 Thus, each sample in our space corresponds to an identity-specific model which can consistently generate that subject.
-We provide a schematic in Fig.~\ref{fig:w2w_vs_gan} that contrasts the GAN latent space with our proposed \textit{w2w} space, demonstrating the differences and analogies between these two representations. \textit{w2w} space can be thought of as a \textit{meta}-latent space, enabling controllable creation of new models instead of just images like a traditional latent space.
+We provide a schematic in Fig.~\ref{fig:w2w_vs_gan} that contrasts a typical latent space with our proposed \textit{w2w} space, demonstrating the differences and analogies between these two representations. \textit{w2w} space can be thought of as a \textit{meta}-latent space, enabling controllable creation of new models instead of just images like a traditional latent space.

 Creating this space unlocks a variety of applications that involve traversal in \textit{w2w} (Fig.~\ref{fig:teaser}).
-First, we demonstrate that sampling model weights from \textit{w2w} space corresponds to a new identity.
-Second, we find linear directions in this space corresponding to semantic edits in the identity.
-Finally, we show that enforcing weights to live in this space enables a diffusion model to learn an identity given a single image, even if it is out of distribution.
+First, we demonstrate that sampling model weights from \textit{w2w} space corresponds to a new model encoding a novel subject.
+Second, we find linear directions in this space corresponding to semantic edits of the identity.
+Finally, we show that enforcing weights to live in this space enables a diffusion model to learn a subject given a single image, even if it is out of distribution.

 We find that \textit{w2w} space is highly expressive through quantitative evaluation on editing customized models and encoding new identities given a single image.
 Qualitatively, we observe this space supports sampling models that encode diverse and realistic identities, while also capturing the key characteristics of out-of-distribution identities.
 We finally demonstrate that similar weight subspaces exist for other visual concepts such as dog breeds and car types.